The Board Game Design Course

 It’s strongly recommended that you include a downloadable PDF rulebook in this section as well.
 This can allow people to read over the rules and help them figure out if this is a game for them.

-If you have a Tabletop Simulator or Tabletopia version of your game available for players to try, include a mention and a link to this here as well.
+If you have a Tabletop Simulator or Tabletopia version of your game available for players to try, include a mention and a link to the digital game here as well.

 Reviews and Previews